pauldubois777/VendingMachineKataA2/README.md

 Before writing any code, I first outlined a high level design of the objects and how they will interact.
 I also wrote some logic notes as I thought through various aspects.

+As I have worked on the tests and code, I have not updated this section with things I needed to rework.
+Rather, when the code is complete, I will add a new section that describes the final design, and the process of creation.

-Here are my design objects and notes:
+So here are my initial design objects and notes:

 ### Product Model
 * Description